asciidude/pydm/README.md

 ## 🎉 Acknowledgements <a name = "acknowledgement"></a>

-- codic: codic has been making a window manager, oddly it inspired me to create a download manager
+- [@codic12](https://github.com/codic12) - codic has been making a window manager, oddly it inspired me to create a download manager

 <i>💡 Fun fact, you pronounce "pydm" like pie-dim</i>